 When you begin your BCP (business continuity plan) project, it’s a good idea to produce a checklist of tasks.
 This helps you stay on top of your progress during what will almost certainly be a long process.

-To give you an idea of what your checklist should consist of, we’ve created this three-step guide.
+To give you an idea of what your business continuity checklist should consist of, we’ve created this three-step guide.

 The next step is to decide what incidents your BCP will prepare you for.
 To do this, you must:

 - Conduct a risk assessment; and

 - Conduct a BIA (business impact analysis).